Anfloe/hparamOptimization-CNN-TF/README.md

-# CIFAR-10 CNN Hyperparameter Search
+# CIFAR-10 CNN Hyperparameter Search with TensorFlow

 This notebook explores **hyperparameter tuning** for CNNs on **CIFAR-10**, comparing a simple **Sequential** model (Model A) and a **Functional** model with two branches (Model B).
 The search is done with a **custom random-search loop**, and training uses a robust callback recipe (EarlyStopping, ReduceLROnPlateau, checkpointing).